CompuTec/wms-docs/user-guide/storage-units/su-pick-and-pack.md

   2) add a new SU

-  3) assemble an SU from Items on the list.
+  3) assemble an SU from the Items on the list.

   or you can just enter each Item's line and choose the required Quantity, Batch / Serial Numbers.
 If you decide to do this, go to point no. 6 of this manual.
   Upon choosing the assemble option, the Items Document form is displayed: